balvig/chili/README.md

 ### Migrations

 Migrations are handled the same way as engines.
-Use the following commands after you've added a new migration to your feature:
+Use the following commands after you've added a new migration to a feature:

     $ rake social_feature:migrations:install
     $ rake db:migrate